 Drinking and taking Vicodin can cause serious side effects that include:

 - coordination problems

 - concentration problems

 - passing out

 Mixing alcohol with Vicodin can cause depressed breathing.

+Another major effect of mixing Vicodin with alcohol is ” liver toxicity”.
+The acetaminophen in vicodin is directly metabolized in the liver and so is the alcohol.
+There are plenty of people who have abused Vicodin for a long time who coming to the hospital with cases of liver toxicity and hepatocellular carcinoma.
 This drug cocktail can cause death.
 Even if a person uses Vicodin as prescribed, and drinks a glass of alcohol, the substances can enhance each other effects leading to intoxication and accidental overdose.

 Taking alcohol and Vicodin together can cause dangerous side effects.
 The dangers of mixing are mainly due to the addictive effects of hydrocodone and alcohol.
 So, the nervous system effects of Vicodin are intensified by the addition of alcohol (a depressant) in the bloodstream.
 Some potentially dangerous effects of mixing Vicodin with alcohol include:

 - shallow breathing